ColOfAbRiX/the-road-to-fp/00_introduction.md

 With time I also hope that more languages will be added by other people.
 Languages like Haskell itself or F# too, why not!

+## Running the code

+Except otherwise stated I tried to make all code snippes working on Ammonite, a Scala REPL.

+Check out Ammonite at http://ammonite.io/